ofiwg/libfabric/man/fi_cq.3.md

   the completion queue.
 On error, a negative value corresponding to fabric errno is returned.
 If no completions are available to return from the CQ, -FI_EAGAIN will be returned.

+fi_cq_sread / fi_cq_sreadfrom
+: On success, returns the number of completion events retrieved from the completion queue.
+On error, a negative value corresponding to fabric errno is returned.
+If the timeout expires or the calling thread is signaled and no data is available to be read from the completion queue, -FI_EAGAIN is returned.

 fi_cq_strerror
 : Returns a character string interpretation of the provider specific